Social Justice Information

 These essential principles are inherent in existing legislation providing for fair conduct in the workplace.

 The Bureau is committed to the promotion of employment equity.
-It seeks to accommodate and maximise differences within the organisation, in the spirit of the APS Values, to achieve corporate goals.
+It seeks to accommodate and maximise differences within the organisation, in the spirit of the APS Values and APS Employment Principles, to achieve corporate goals.
 It seeks to respect and value the diversity in the workplace by helping to prevent and eliminate unlawful discrimination and to assist staff to balance their work and personal life responsibilities.

 Overall Workplace Diversity Program Objectives